• Skip to main content

 His creations are truly unique and are unlike any cocktails I’ve experienced anywhere else.

-There are no menus at Ben Fiddich, he simply has a conversation with you about what you like and what type of drink you’d prefer.
+There are no menus at Benfiddich, he simply has a conversation with you about what you like and what type of drink you’d prefer.

-As I learned on my second trip with Tate (who usually favors rum or tequila drinks), he tends to focus on whiskey and gin based cocktails, but trust me when I say, he can make something for everyone.
+As I learned on my second trip with Tate (who usually favors rum or tequila drinks), he tends to focus on whiskey and gin-based cocktails, but trust me when I say, he can make something for everyone.

-As is customary for me when I’m at a bar with no menu, or simply want to test the bartender, I asked him to make me his take on an old fashioned.
+As is customary for me when I’m at a bar with no menu, or simply want to test the bartender, I asked him to make me his take on an old-fashioned.

-“Ok, one special old fashioned.
+“Ok, one special old-fashioned.
 It’s a spice old fashioned.”

 Little did I know how truly special this would be.

 I sat there for the next 5 minutes as I watched him take out a plethora of spices, and use a special grinder that had a wheel with a handle on each side.
-He took his time with every part of the drink, and by the time he was done, I not only had a new respect for how he approaches his cocktails, but I was blown away by how good it was.
+He took his time with every part of the drink, and by the time he was done, I not only had a new respect for how he approached his cocktails, but I was blown away by how good it was.

 Old Fashioned at Bar Ben Fiddich in Tokyo